opentripplanner/OpenTripPlanner/docs/Configuration.md

 ### Geoid Difference

 With some elevation data, the elevation values are specified as relative to the a geoid (irregular estimate of mean sea level).
 See [issue #2301](https://github.com/opentripplanner/OpenTripPlanner/issues/2301) for detailed discussion of this.
-In this cases, it is necessary to also add this geoid value onto the elevation value to get the correct result.
+In these cases, it is necessary to also add this geoid value onto the elevation value to get the correct result.
 OTP can automatically calculate these values in one of two ways.

 The first way is to use the geoid difference value that is calculated once at the center of the graph.
 This value is returned in each trip plan response in the [ElevationMetadata](http://dev.opentripplanner.org/apidoc/1.4.0/json_ElevationMetadata.html) field.
 Using a single value can be sufficient for smaller OTP deployments, but might result in incorrect values at the edges of larger OTP deployments.
 If your OTP instance uses this, it is recommended to set a default request value in the `router-config.json` file as follows: